 The Clean Water Act (CWA) of 1972

-This was created to protect large bodies of water (streams, rivers, lakes) from sewage, biological waste, radiological waste, industrial waste, and agricultural waste.7 Until the 1970s, there were no state or federal regulations for chemical contaminants.
+This was created to protect large bodies of water (streams, rivers, lakes) from sewage, biological waste, radiological waste, industrial waste, and agricultural waste.50 Until the 1970s, there were no state or federal regulations for chemical contaminants.
 Though initially vetoed by President Nixon because he felt it was too costly, Congress totally rewrote the Federal Water Pollution Control Act and passed the Clean Water Act of 1972.
-It created the structure for regulating pollutant discharges and established drinking water qualities.8 It “required all municipal and industrial wastewater to be treated before being discharged into waterways, increased federal assistance for municipal treatment plant construction, strengthened and streamlined enforcement, and expanded the federal role” within water pollution issues.9 The act’s major goals were zero discharge of pollutants by 1985 and water quality that was both ‘fishable’ and ‘swimmable’ by mid-1983.
-While those dates were not met, the goals remain the same.10
+It created the structure for regulating pollutant discharges and established drinking water qualities.58 It “required all municipal and industrial wastewater to be treated before being discharged into waterways, increased federal assistance for municipal treatment plant construction, strengthened and streamlined enforcement, and expanded the federal role” within water pollution issues.59 The act’s major goals were zero discharge of pollutants by 1985 and water quality that was both ‘fishable’ and ‘swimmable’ by mid-1983.
+While those dates were not met, the goals remain the same.60

 But the act did not address runoff of stormwater or snowmelt from agricultural lands, forests, construction sites, and urban areas.
 This is “despite estimates that it represents more than 50% of the nation’s remaining water pollution problems.”
 As water travels across land, it picks up pollutants, sediments, toxic materials, and other waste that can pollute the water.
 In 1987, new amendments to the Clean Water Act addressed these issues.
-They also set up financial assistance to help states implement programs to control such pollution.11
+They also set up financial assistance to help states implement programs to control such pollution.61

 Another exception that allows companies to legally dump their waste into waterways is an NPDES (National Pollutant Discharge Elimination System) permit.
-While the permit limits what a company can discharge and requires monitoring and reporting, it does allow them to dump some pollutants “through a ‘point source’…[which] includes pipes, ditches, channels, containers, and concentrated animal feeding operations.”12
+While the permit limits what a company can discharge and requires monitoring and reporting, it does allow them to dump some pollutants “through a ‘point source’…[which] includes pipes, ditches, channels, containers, and concentrated animal feeding operations.”62

 Safe Drinking Water Act, 1974

-Congress passed this act in 1974 since the Clean Water act does not directly address groundwater contamination.
+Congress passed this act in 1974 since the Clean Water Act does not directly address groundwater contamination.
 It authorizes the Environmental Protection Agency (EPA) to set national health-based standards for contaminants in drinking water.
 It delegates the responsibilities of monitoring and reporting to the states.
 The EPA started developing limits for microbiological contaminants, ten inorganic chemicals, six organic pesticides, turbidity (or murkiness), and radiological contamination.
 Those safe drinking water standards went into effect in mid-1977, and required community and public water utilities to test their water on a routine basis.
-It also required utilities to notify consumers if there were problems with health standards or sampling requirements.13 Congress amended the act in 1986 and 1996.
+It also required utilities to notify consumers if there were problems with health standards or sampling requirements.63 Congress amended the act in 1986 and 1996.

 Image by Jolande from Pixabay.